 People often ask: ‘I’m just going on a 10 day trip to Japan.
 Is it even worth trying?’

-Slow down there a moment.
+Let’s slow down a moment.
 You don’t have to learn the writing systems if you don’t want to.
 Japanese can be rendered in ‘romaji’ (i.e. roman letters).
 You certainly don’t need to race towards ‘fluent’.
-You will never need to read a newspaper.
-Really.
+You will never need to read a newspaper in Japanese.
+Really!

 Did you know there are about 10 key Japanese phrases, that used correctly, will slide open countless doors?
 The effect is magical, trust me.

 Beginner Level Japanese is So Satisfying

 In order to get the most out of your trip, I absolutely recommend that you learn the most commonly used greetings and phrases.
 They keep things running smoothly as a kind of social lubricant.

 Beginner level students find learning the basics of Japanese extremely satisfying – and surprisingly simple!
 It is absolutely worth learning some basic, everyday words and phrases, even if you have no intention whatsoever of ever attempting to become fluent in Japanese.

 The good news is, there are a few phrases are absolutely music to the ears of literally ALL Japanese people.
 They have had the importance of greetings instilled in them from being tiny children: you must say certain greetings, and you must say them properly – that is, cheerfully and in a strong voice.

 This might seem forced, but we all know the feeling you get when you’ve said hello, or something, to someone who doesn’t respond as expected, in turn?
 For me, that’s usually toe-curling embarassment, followed by feelings of anger.